kathleenkhwong/test_basket_asian_bestofasian/README.md

 * Initialize parameters

 * Time required for gradient computation

 * Space required for gradient computation

 * Option value and gradient outputs, if interested

-2. Asian Options
+### 2. Asian Options

-  a.
-Initialize parameters
+* Initialize parameters

-  b.
-Time required for gradient computation
+* Time required for gradient computation

-  c.
-Space required for gradient computation
+* Space required for gradient computation

-  d.
-Option value and gradient outputs
+* Option value and gradient outputs, if interested

-3. Best of Asian Options
+### 3. Best of Asian Options

-  a.
-Initialize parameters
+* Initialize parameters

-  b.
-Time required for gradient computation
+* Time required for gradient computation

-  c.
-Space required for gradient computation
+* Space required for gradient computation

-  d.
-Option value and gradient outputs
+* Option value and gradient outputs, if interested

+# Instructions

+## 1. Basket Options

-## Step 0.
+### Step 0.

-Enter "startup" to ensure ADMAT 2.0 has been installed successfully.
+Enter "startup" in command line to ensure ADMAT 2.0 has been installed successfully.

+### Step 1.
+Initialize Parameters